 Google currently does not have a system of direct credit into Indian bank account unlike Paypal.

-Why AdSense publisher is not liable to pay Service Tax?
+Why AdSense publishers are not liable to pay Service Tax?

 There are lot of doubts over whether Income from Google AdSense would constitute payment of Service Tax @12.36% since online sale of space for advertisement is taxable under Service Tax.